schooltool-project/schooltool-book/source/admin-passwd.rst

    .. image:: images/admin-passwd-5.png

-Even if you don't plan to make your SchoolTool server's web pages accessible from another computer, you should set manager and user passwords to prevent another person with physical access to your computer from accessing your SchoolTool data with the default password.
+Even if you don't plan to make your SchoolTool server's web pages accessible from another computer, you should reset the "Default Manager" password to prevent another person with physical access to your computer from accessing your SchoolTool data with the default password.